Sunday, November 9, 2025

 By grade 9, English — the subject I once feared — became the one I loved most.

+My way of hygge.
 The silence after the storm.

+Perfection is a myth.
 Just start.
-Let us give learners an assurance of safe feeling to start something which they are scared of.
+Let us give learners an assurance of a safe feeling to start something which they are scared of.

 Take one small step, even if it feels uncertain.